School Transport Information and Application Form

 Pupils will qualify for free home to school transport if they meet ALL of the following criteria:

 - Are residents of Pembrokeshire (i.e. where Council Tax for registered home address is paid to Pembrokeshire County Council).
-Ordinary residence is where the learner usually lives or if under 16 where those with parental responsibility for the learner usually live; and if a learner has dual residence both places of residence should be regarded as the learner’s ordinary residence.
-A “parent” is defined in Section 576 of the Education Act 1996.
+The “home address” is as defined in the annual “Admission to School – Information to Parents” booklet published by the Council, and a “parent” as defined in Section 576 of the Education Act 1996.

 - Are of compulsory school age;

-- Where a child of compulsory school age receiving primary education lives two miles or over from the nearest suitable school, or;
+- Where a child of compulsory school age receiving primary education lives over two milesfrom the nearest suitable school, or;

-- Where a child of compulsory school age receiving secondary education, lives three miles or over from the nearest suitable school
+- Where a child of compulsory school age receiving secondary education, lives over three miles from the nearest suitable school

 - Road Safety, where there is no available walking route to school.
 The walking route between the home address and school is assessed in accordance with the Measure guidelines on the Assessment of risk of walked routes to School.